Skip to main content

 Since the MSC was founded back in 1997, fisheries, governments, environmental NGOs, and consumers have been part of a collective effort to ensure our ocean is fished sustainably.
 Stakeholder participation in MSC fishery assessments contributes to stronger fishery performance at a time when fishing impacts on the ocean are compounded by pollution and climate change.

-Today, 19% of all marine wild catch around the world has been certified to the MSC Fisheries Standard.
-In Australia, over 52% of marine wild catch landings are MSC-certified.
-The Fishing for the Future Report 2023 is the first of its kind in Australia to outline the sustainable strides of fisheries that volunteer to be assessed against the MSC Fisheries Standards by a third-party, Conformity Assessment Body (CAB).
+As of November 2024, 19.3% of all marine wild catch around the world has been certified to the MSC Fisheries Standard.
+In Australia, over 35% of marine wild catch landings are MSC certified.
+The Fishing for the Future Report outlines the sustainable strides of Australian fisheries that voluntarily choose to be assessed against the MSC Fisheries Standards by a third-party, Conformity Assessment Body (CAB).

 Progress in Sustainable Fishing